dell/csm-docs/content/docs/installation/test/powerflex.md

   storageClassName: vxflexos
 ```

 2. The _volumeMode: Filesystem_ requires a mounted file system, and the _resources.requests.storage_ of 8Gi requires an 8 GB file.
-In this case, the _storageClassName: vxflexos_ directs the system to use one of the pre-defined storage classes created by the CSI Driver for the Dell EMC PowerFlex installation process.
+In this case, the _storageClassName: vxflexos_ directs the system to use a storage class named _vxflexos_.
 This step yields a mounted _ext4_ file system.
-You can see the storage class definitions in the PowerFlex installation helm chart files _storageclass.yaml_ and _storageclass-xfs.yaml_.
+You can create the _vxflexos_ and _vxflexos-xfs_ storage classes by using the yamls located in helm/samples/storageclass.
 3. If you compare _pvol0.yaml_ and _pvol1.yaml_, you will find that the latter uses a different storage class; _vxflexos-xfs_.
 This class gives you an _xfs_ file system.
 4. To see the volumes you created, run kubectl get persistentvolumeclaim –n helmtest-vxflexos and kubectl describe persistentvolumeclaim –n helmtest-vxflexos.
 *NOTE:* For more information about Kubernetes objects like _StatefulSet_ and _PersistentVolumeClaim_ see [Kubernetes documentation: Concepts](https://kubernetes.io/docs/concepts/).